Sun Ce's conquests in Jiangdong: Sun Ce breaking relations with Yuan Shu

 While Sun Ce was attacking the warlords in the Jiangdong region, Yuan Shu was making plans to become emperor.
 Despite having been in the Huai River region (in present-day Anhui) for years, Yuan Shu did not make any great achievements.
 Instead, he oppressed the people and disrupted agricultural production with his policies.
 Although he did not have a good record of successes in battles against rival warlords, he still insisted on becoming emperor against the advice of his followers.

 When Sun Ce heard that Yuan Shu was about to declare himself emperor, he wrote a letter to warn Yuan Shu about the potential harms of committing treason.
 Yuan Shu ignored Sun Ce and hurriedly declared himself emperor and started a new Zhong dynasty around late 196 or early 197.
 Yuan Shu soon found himself a public enemy because he had committed treason against the reigning figurehead Emperor Xian by declaring himself emperor.
 Sun Ce officially broke ties with him.
 The Han central government, then under Cao Cao's control, issued imperial edicts to the warlords Lü Bu and Sun Ce and ordered them to lead their forces to eliminate Yuan Shu's regime.
+Yuan Shu sent an force south to attack Sun Ce, but it was defeated by his cousin Sun Fu at Liyang.
+Yuan Shu now send agents into the south to stir up rebellions against Sun Ce, and these caused some trouble for Sun Ce’s regime, taking some time to find and stop all of them.